NICMx/FORT-validator/docs/usage.md

 If you are paranoid, however, you'd be advised to get your own TALs.

-The TAL file format has been standardized in [RFC 7730](https://tools.ietf.org/html/rfc7730).
-It is a text file that contains a list of URLs (which serve as alternate access methods for the TA), followed by a blank line, followed by the Base64-encoded public key of the TA.
+The TAL file format has been standardized in [RFC 8630](https://tools.ietf.org/html/rfc8630).
+It is a text file that contains zero or more comments (each comment must start with the character "#" and end with a line break), a list of URLs (which serve as alternate access methods for the TA), followed by a blank line, followed by the Base64-encoded public key of the TA.

 Just for completeness sake, here's an example on what a typical TAL looks like: